FrancescoManfredi/WPMAS/README.md

 used by JADE.
 If you inted to use this in production you'll need to pay due attention to any security issues this may cause.

+### Having agents interact with WordPress
+The management of the WordPress website by the agents is not included in this experiments.
+Ideally an agent could perform any kind of action in response to a message.
+WordPress websites have a convenient [REST API](https://developer.wordpress.org/rest-api/) to manage the website remotely.